JakeKallioniemi/shortest-path/docs/testing_document.md

 # Testing Document

-Report on test coverage can be found [here](https://codecov.io/gh/JakeKallioniemi/shortest-path). **UPDATE**: It looks like codecov stopped working for some reason so I've included a picture of JaCoCo report just in case.
+Report on test coverage can be found [here](https://codecov.io/gh/jakekall/shortest-path).
+I've also included a picture of JaCoCo report just in case.
 The line coverage is 87% and branch coverage is 78%.

 ![test coverage](https://github.com/jakekall/shortest-path/blob/master/docs/pics/coverage.PNG)